cgzirim/files_manager/README.md

 #### Running the server
 To run the server start the Redis and MongoDB services on your system and run the command `yarn start-server` or `npm run start-server`
 #### Running the worker
 The worker is the module that starts the job processes of the program.
-One of the jobs is responsible for sending an email using Gmail API.
-The credentials for the API should be stored in `utils/cedentials.json`.
+It is responsible for sending an email to users using Gmail API.
+The credentials for the Gmail API should be stored in `utils/cedentials.json`.
 To start the worker, run the command `npm run start-worker`.

 ## API Documentation :round_pushpin: